tpkelliher/seed-labs/manuals/vm/vm-manual-steps.md

 ## Install HTTP header live extension

 We need to manually install the "HTTP Header Live" extension, because most of the web secrutiy labs need it.
+See [HTTP Header Live](https://addons.mozilla.org/en-US/firefox/addon/http-header-live/) and install it.

 ## Disable DNS Over HTTPS